 - Slower than Selenium a bit

-- Commercial product so you have to pay.
-However, they do offer TestArchitect Team — free version with limited number of test cases.
+- A commercial product so you have to pay.
+However, they do offer TestArchitect Team — a free version with a limited number of test cases.

-Tricentis provides a wide support for virtually all test activities.
-They offer customers a Continuous Testing platform that covers test design, UI testing, API testing, service virtualization and test data management.
-With the recent acquisition of QASymphony, Tricentis further expand their offering scope to test management.
+Tricentis provides wide support for virtually all test activities.
+They offer customers a Continuous Testing platform that covers test design, UI testing, API testing, service virtualization, and test data management.
+With the recent acquisition of QASymphony, Tricentis further expand its offering scope to test management.

 - Tosca is easier to adopt by non-technical testers since it’s keyword-driven

 - Supports Cross Browser Testing